canonical/microceph/docs/reference/index.rst

 Reference
 =========

-Our Reference section is for when you need to know which MicroCeph commands to use.
+Our Reference section provides technical details about MicroCeph, such as reference information about the command line interface and notes on major MicroCeph releases.

 CLI Commands
 ------------